 He presents an ingenious system for counting events (“John was injured while taking his third walk of the day”) that makes use of the concepts of time, place, and concretization.
 Chisholm’s efforts in this project were described by one of his philosophical opponents as “breathtaking” (Davidson 1970, 31).

 We can see, then, that around the time of [P&O], Chisholm probably would have accepted an ontological scheme more like this:

 - States of affairs (some of which are event-like; some of which are proposition-like; and some of which are fact-like)

 As time went by, Chisholm became dissatisfied with this picture.
-One main source of difficulty, as he saw it, was the commitment to times (or, as Chisholm preferred to put it, ‘the commitment to “times”’).
+One main source of difficulty, as he saw it, was the commitment to times.
 Furthermore, in spite of their utterly central place in this ontology, he began to feel uneasy about states of affairs.
 Some of his concern evidently arose as a result of conversations with his colleague Jaegwon Kim, who had developed a different theory of events.
-On Kim's theory, if we have a suitable object a, property F, and time t, and a has F at t, then there is an event, a's having F at t.
+On Kim’s theory, if we have a suitable object a, property F, and time t, and a has F at t, then there is an event, a’s having F at t.
 An event is the having of a property by a thing at a time.

 There are several things to note about these events: